Destination: New York, United States of America

 On this same day, a couple blocks away from Times Square, I met a lovely Black police officer.
 Bear with me, things are going to get extremely real for a second *removes rose-tinted glasses* As a socioracial issue, I recognise the sensitivity and multidimensionality of police brutality, but I feel somewhat compelled to briefly share my two cents. #BLACKLIVESMATTER.
 This is an undebatable and unnegotiable fact (and if you disagree, I don’t want any noise, just kindly navigate yourself off my blog – please and thank you).
 Wait.
 Before you go, just acknowledge this fact: contrary movements to BLM (ESPECIALLY All Lives Matter) undermine the calculative measures, taken by certain police officers across “the land of the free”, to systematically target and neutralise the supposed ‘threat’ of black manhood – Eric Garner, black womanhood – Sandra Bland and black childhood – Trayvon Martin (just to name a few).
 Therefore, despite the media’s misrepresentation, in these precarious times, where it seems as though America has forgotten (yet again) the #BLACKLIVESMATTER mantra and the movement is an emphatic reminder of black people’s humanity.

-In juxtaposition, we were still in New York on September 11 and it was incredibly moving to see an entire city (and via the TV, the nation at large), police and civilians alike, stand in solidarity with each other whilst honouring the victims of 9/11.
+We were still in New York on September 11 and it was incredibly moving to see an entire city (and via the TV, the nation at large) stand in solidarity with each other whilst honouring the victims of 9/11.
 The days leading up to it, I could see the bright beams of the Tribute in Light very clearly from our hotel street, but lower Manhattan was eerily still that morning, throughout the memorial service.

 The Statue of Liberty